earthly/website/blog/_posts/2023-10-24-create-python-package.md

 mergefast took 3.710623259001295 seconds
 ~~~

 And everything seems to work!
-But how do we verify that this package is not dependent on some local setup or file that I've forgotten to include?
+But how do we verify that this package is not dependent on some local configuration that I've forgotten to include?
 It's easy actually to take things a bit further.

 ## Earthfile Test

-The easiet way to test the package across environments is before pushing to pypi is to use containers.
+The easiet way to test the package in a repeatable way across architectures and platforms is to use containers.
 I like to use Earthly for this.
 All I need to do is wrap the steps we've already covered up into an Earthfile target:

 ~~~{.dockerfile caption="Earthfile"}
 test-dist-tar-install: